huddaannaa/Multimedia-DigitalForensics/README.md

 # MULTIMEDIA-DIGITAL-FORENSICS-MATLAB-
-Water mark embedding and extraction with MATLAB
+## Water mark embedding and extraction with MATLAB
+Write a MATLAB script to demonstrate the above two MATLAB functions watermark_embed() and watermark_extract() work as designed (5 marks each).
+The script should test at least one textual string and at least one binary image as the watermark.